TRENDING ON ONEINDIA

 To Resolve Problems In Marriage

-If you are facing difficulty in getting married or have a troubled relationship with your spouse, you must try this tip on Holi to erase it.
+If you are facing difficulty in getting married or have a troubled relationship with your spouse, you must try this tip on Holi.
 You will need a betel leaf, one whole areca nut, one whole piece of turmeric root.

 Take this to the nearest temple dedicated to Lord Shiva.
 Tie the areca nut and the turmeric root in a piece of clean cloth.
 Place this on the betel leaf.